themebeez/cream-blog/readme.txt

 == 2.0.3 - febuary 14, 2019 ==

-- Fix: image size for editor
+- Fix: image size for the editor
-- Fix: aligment issue for editor
+- Fix: alignment issue for editor

 == 2.0.2 - january 14, 2019 ==